 - Correctly identifying the driver

-- Did the officer read the “Informing the Accused” statement prior to any BAC testing?
+- Did the officer read the “Informing the Accused” statement prior to any Blood Alcohol Content (BAC) testing?

 - Did you have a Prohibited Alcohol Concentration (PAC) or a detectable amount of a restricted controlled substance in your blood when the offense allegedly occurred?